Cavaliers vs. Nets: Betting Trends, Record ATS, Home/Road Splits

 Additional Cavaliers Insights & Trends

-- The Cavaliers have a 6-4 record against the spread while finishing 7-3 overall over their past 10 contests.
+- The Cavaliers are 6-4 against the spread and 7-3 overall in their last 10 games.

-- Six of Cavaliers' last 10 outings have gone over the total.
+- Seven of Cavaliers' last 10 games have gone over the total.

-- Against the spread, Cleveland has fared better when playing at home, covering 24 times in 37 home games, and 16 times in 36 road games.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.